waku-org/nwaku/docs/operators/how-to/configure.md

 tcp-port = 65000
 ```

-The path to the TOML file can be specified usin one of the previous configuration mechanisms:
+The path to the TOML file can be specified using one of the previous configuration mechanisms:

 * By passing the `--config-file` command line option:
   ```shell